DacoTaco/AudioStreaming/README.md

 the project uses:

-.NET 4.5
+.NET 4.5 : because C#

 Naudio : audio backbone

-Lz4.Net : compression of the raw PCM data when not in MP3 mode. to be changed in the future when i compress that PCM to MP3 somehow
+Lz4.Net/Lz4 : compression of the packets.

+TODO : encode the raw PCM from capture to MP3 and then compress with Lz4